Douglas Mental Health University Institute: Admission and treatment

 The Reed Pavilion takes in patients who call to receive treatment through Emergency.
 It has an Intensive Care Unit on the right side and Psychiatric Emergency on the left.
 Patients are held there for evaluation by a psychiatrist.
 After diagnosis, if the patient accepts the treatment, he or she will usually stay until well enough to return to society.
 If the patient refuses treatment and the evaluating psychiatrist deems him or her a risk to himself or society, the patient and psychiatrist are heard by a judge who will confirm or deny a temporary involuntary commitment order.
 If returned to the hospital, the patient is usually transferred to another unit.
 One of these units is called the "Centre Psychiatrique Communautaire" (The Psychiatric Community Centre) or CPC2.
 The CPC2 is a place where patients can stay for a maximum 20 days until they can re-enter the community.
-Although sometimes they may stay longer due due to a court order.
+Although sometimes they may stay longer due to a court order.
 The patients must stay until the psychiatrist gives clearance to leave.